Centralia, Washington minor league baseball history: History

 In 1911, minor league baseball resumed in Centralia.
 The Centralia Pets became members of the four–team Class D level Washington State League.
 The Chehalis Proteges, Raymond Venetians and South Bend River Rats joined Centralia in 1911 league play.

 The 1911 Centralia Pets won the Washington State League championship.
-The Pets placed 1st in the final standings with a record of 38–17, playing under managers W.R.
+The Pets placed first in the final standings with a record of 38–17, playing under managers W.R.
 Patton and Guy Muck.
-Centralia finished 2.5 games ahead of the 2nd place Chehalis Proteges (36–20) in the final standings, followed by the Raymond Venetians (25–29) and South Bend River Rats (11–44).
-Pitcher Ray Callahan, who split the season with Centralia and Chehalis led the Washington State League with 13 wins and 131 strikeouts.
+Centralia finished 2.5 games ahead of the second place Chehalis Proteges (36–20) in the final standings, followed by the Raymond Venetians (25–29) and South Bend River Rats (11–44).
+Pitcher Ray Callahan, who split the season with Centralia and Chehalis led the Washington State League with both 13 total wins and 131 strikeouts.

 In 1912, the Centralia "Railroaders" played their final minor league season, as the Washington State League folded during the season.
 The Aberdeen Black Cats folded from the league on July 10, 1912, causing the entire league to fold on July 14, 1912.
-When the season ended on July 14, 1912, the Centralia Railroaders were in 2nd place with a 19–17 record.
+When the season ended on July 14, 1912, the Centralia Railroaders were in second place with a 19–17 record.
 Playing under managers W.R.
-Patton and George Dysart, the Railroaders finished 3.5 games behind the 1st place Chehalis Farmers in the final standings.
+Patton and George Dysart, the Railroaders finished 3.5 games behind the first place Chehalis Farmers in the final standings.
 The Washington State League permanently folded following the 1912 season.

 The Centralia use of the "Railroaders" moniker ties to local industry and history.
 Opening in 1912, the Centralia Union Station was constructed by the Northern Pacific Railway.
 Continuing today as an Amtrak stop, passenger rail service began in Centralia, Washington in 1880.